fish-shell/fish-shell/.github/ISSUE_TEMPLATE.md

 <!-- Thanks for helping to make fish better!
 This problem might already be solved.
 Check that you are using the latest version of fish (2.3.0) or later.
-Check https://github.com/fish-shell/fish-shell/issues - the problem may already be reported :)
+Check https://github.com/fish-shell/fish-shell/issues - the problem may already be reported :)  -->

-Don't skip these: -->

-* fish version: [output of fish --version]
-* OS: [your operating system]
-* terminal: [e.g. PuTTy, iTerm2, GNOME Terminal, VT220]

 ### Reproduction steps